WalletWasabi/WasabiDoc/docs/using-wasabi/WalletLoad.md

 ### Filter download

-As soon as you start Wasabi, it connects to the backend server with a new Tor identity and requests the [BIP 158 block filters](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki).
+As soon as you start Wasabi, it connects to the backend server with a new Tor identity and requests the (custom) Wasabi block filters.
 At the first start, this can take a while because all filters need to be downloaded, but for the subsequent starts, this is faster as only the most recent filters are requested.

 ![Wallet is synchronizing itself with the Bitcoin network](/WalletSynchronizing.png "Wallet is synchronizing itself with the Bitcoin network")

+If a Bitcoin full node is connected and has the BIP 158 block filters, Wasabi will use these to synchronize.

 ### Filter scanning